 "I don't care if there's germs, I'm starving."
-And with that, I pulled the trigger.
+And with that, I squeezed the trigger.

-Silence.
-No food, no sounds, no nothing.
-The trigger was stuck; I couldn't complete the action.
+Or tried to.
+For some reason, the trigger was stuck – I couldn't complete the action.
 We both stood there, at a loss.
-I tried pulling the trigger a few more times, but the result was the same every time.
-I took the gun away from my mouth.
+I tried pulling the trigger a few more times, but the same thing kept happening.
+I pulled the gun away from my mouth.

 "Nothing happened," I said, disappointed.

 "Maybe it's empty," Knives said.
 He sounded disappointed too, like he'd wanted to know what was in it, even if he wouldn't admit it.
 "Try flipping that weird switch back.
 Maybe the food's locked in or something."

 I was about to comply when we both suddenly heard a woman screaming.
 Our bodies immediately tensed, the same telepathic thought passing between us – did something happen to the ship? – and the gun tumbled to the grass, instantly forgotten.

 Then I looked up, and I saw.
 The woman was Rem.
 The reason I didn't recognize her voice was because I'd never, ever heard her scream like that.
 She'd dropped the two bowls of chili that she'd been carrying as she walked into the Rec Room, and their guts splattered across the grass as though a very bloody accident had just taken place.